By Sinead Floody, 13th September 2016

 The next ARD will be 12 months from the first ARD or 18 months from the date of incorporation, and every 12 months thereafter.
 Subsequent Annual Returns require a set of Financial Statements showing the activities of the company for the financial period/year; whether trading or dormant.
 The company must furnish the CRO with its Financial Statements within 28 days of the ARD.
 If this Annual Return is missed or is late, the company will lose its audit exemption which is a costly affliction on the company and the CRO will impose penalty fees of €100 on the company, which accumulate by €3 daily.

 Financial Statements must be prepared in accordance with the audit exemption of the company and the requirements laid out by the Companies Act 2014 and generally accepted accounting principles.
 The first financial period can be no longer than 18 months in length and cannot pre-date the ARD by 9 months.

-If required, it is possible to extend the ARD of a company by up to 6 months from the ARD, but no more than 9 months from the financial year end date.
+If required, it is possible to extend your Irish company Annual Return Date by up to 6 months from the ARD, but no more than 9 months from the financial year-end date.
 This can only be done once in a 5-year period so this decision must not be taken lightly.
 It is also possible to change the ARD by filing the annual return early once an annual return is filed once in each calendar year.

 What is an Audit?

 An audit is an independent examination of the Financial Statements of a business.
 The role of the auditor is to ensure that the company has compiled its accounts in accordance with company law and with generally accepted accounting principles.
 The auditor signs off on the Financial Statements once they are satisfied with same.

 The purpose of the audit exemption is to ensure a burden is not placed on small businesses where the cost of an audit may outweigh the benefits deriving from an audit.
 All companies except Public Limited Companies (PLCs) and Public Unlimited Companies (PUCs) can avail of audit exemption.